-If you have a phone warranty through Mulberry, you can easily file your claim through your Mulberry dashboard by answering basic questions about how the accident occurred and attaching pictures of the damage.
+Let's assume your phone came with a 1-year manufacturer warranty.
+Lucky for you, nothing happened during that first year.
+You're going into year two of owning that phone and your battery decides it will no longer hold a charge, rendering your phone useless.
+It's just over a year old Not to worry, you made a smart decision and purchased an extended warranty through Mulberry.
+You can easily file your claim online through your Mulberry dashboard by answering basic questions about how the accident occurred and attaching pictures of the damage.
 You will not need to pay any deductibles or fees for repairs.
+That's right, no fees.
+No deductibles.

-The length of a phone manufacturer’s warranty depends on the phone manufacturer or seller.
+The length of a manufacturer warranty for your phone depends on the manufacturer or seller.
+For example:

 - Apple iPhone warranties last 1 year